 - Access to the same resources as the daytime program

-- Evening and weekend class schedules provide flexibility in managing work and personal life
+- Weekend and night classes for nursing provide flexibility in managing work and personal life

 Chamberlain’s Chicago campus will be relocating* to a newly remodeled, larger campus.
 The current campus is located at 3300 N. Campbell Ave. and will remain open until the new campus is fully operational in July 2021.
 Within one mile of our current campus, the new location will be at 2718 West Roscoe St., Chicago, IL 60618 and will include an enhanced learning environment with a number of conveniences, including: